Cadet Command is comprised of eight brigades, each responsible for a geographical and/or functional area.

 Cadet Command's 2nd Brigade, headquartered at Fort Dix, New Jersey, is responsible for Army ROTC programs in Maine, Vermont, New Hampshire, New York, New Jersey, and Pennsylvania.

-Cadet Command's 3rd Brigade, headquartered at Great Lakes Naval Training Center, Illinois, is responsible for Army ROTC programs in North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, Wisconsin, Illinois, ands Michigan's Upper Peninsula.
+Cadet Command's 3rd Brigade, headquartered at Great Lakes Naval Training Center, Illinois, is responsible for Army ROTC programs in North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, Wisconsin, Illinois, Missouri and Michigan's Upper Peninsula.

 |Commander||(847) 688-3328 ext 101|